Hope for those with learning disabilities

 How it works

-History and Studies
+Research and Studies

 In the 1960s, Dr’s Glenn and Robert Doman discovered six patterns of development that arise from various stages of development.